algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 [^17]: GNU Compiler Collection: A compiler system produced by the GNU Project.

-[^18]: MSYS2: A software distribution and building platform for Windows.
+[^18]: MSYS2 a software distribution and building platform for Windows.